RunquanYe/DemoProjects/README.md

 ---

 ## ProductQuotation
-I programmed a product quotation application that simulates common functionalities, which the companies normally need for the product quotation software.
+I programmed a product quotation application that simulates common functionalities, which companies normally need for the product quotation software.

 <img align="center" width="500" height="200" src="https://github.com/RunquanYe/DemoProjects/blob/main/Java/img/101.PNG"/>

 + ### Spotlight:
-    - ###### Nice and handy GUI Panel design.
+    - ###### Attractive and easy to use GUI Panel design.
     - ###### Provide a nice table view for displaying the product information.
     - ###### Users could switch software language between Chinese and English.
     - ###### Provide shortcut keys for all the application functions for user convenience.
-    - ###### Provide a handly sorted table and inquire table method for users to looking for products' info.
+    - ###### Provide a handy sorted table and search table method for users to looking for products' info.
     - ###### Save and Load methods for the application data, and it supports txt, doc, docx, xls, and xlsx format.

     - ###### Check the network connection and receive the newest programmer introduction from GitHub in a thread.
     - ###### Hold up the JLabels with hyperlinks on the "About Programmer" Panel you can view my Github and LinkedIn.
 ---
 ## Super2048
-I made the game in Java added some additional features that would make the game better and challenging.
+I made the game with some addition features that would improve the game and make it more challenging.

 <img align="center" width="370" height="500" src="https://github.com/RunquanYe/DemoProjects/blob/main/Java/img/201.PNG"/>